Membership FAQs

 Then that’s it!
 Welcome to the choir, join us at rehearsals and get ready for performing and raising money for local charities and good causes.

 We ask for payment of membership fees once per term (3 times per year).
-The fees are really reasonable, we just need to cover the costs running the choir: insurance, hall hire, paying our accompanist and Musical Director and buying or renting new music.
-Membership fees are reviewed termly and are currently around £50 per term (£150 per year).
+The fees are really reasonable, we just need to cover the costs of running the choir, for instance insurance, hall hire, paying our accompanist and Musical Director and buying or renting music.
+Membership fees are reviewed annually and are currently £50 per term (£150 per year).

-We know everyone’s situation is different, so just have a chat with us, if you feel that the cost will stop you being able to join.
-We will always take your circumstances into account.
+We know everyone’s situation is different, so please have a chat with us if you feel that the cost will stop you being able to join.

 When and where do you rehearse?